ydkmlt84/Maintainerr_docs/docs/blog/posts/Tutorial_S01E01.md

 <img alt="poster" src="https://docs.maintainerr.info/latest/images/movie_poster.png" width="150" height="250"></img>
 </p>

 Let's take the above movie as an example.
 This isn't a real movie, but for the purposes of this tutorial we are going to pretend.
-This movie has the following attributes across Plex, Overseerr, and Radarr:
+This movie has the following attributes across your media server (Plex/Jellyfin), Seerr, and Radarr:

-**Plex** -
+**Media Server (Plex/Jellyfin)** -

 | Added | Last Viewed | Times Viewed | Audience Rating |
 | -------|-------------|--------------|---------------- |
 | 3Nov2023 | 10Jan2024 | 4 | 7.3 |

-**Overseerr** -
+**Seerr** -

 | Requested by | Requested Date | Times Requested by Anyone|
 | ------------| --------------- | ------------- |